esmeraldaaguayo/artificial-neural-network-exercises/README.md

 Explored recurrent neural networks in their application to time series predictions especifically hopfield networks and long short-term memory networks

 ## session 3
+Neural networks for deep learning were analyzed including stacked autoencoders and convolutional neural networks